 ANNOUNCEMENT: After 7 years of travelling the world – 5 of those without a home or permanent address – I’ve written a book about my journey!
 “The Shooting Star” charts my journey from the cubicle to the road and from small-town India to remote corners of the globe.
 Published by Penguin, the book is now available on Amazon and Flipkart.

 [Update 2018] There are two ways to apply for a Canada tourist visa on an Indian passport now: In paper, or online.
 The former is the traditional way of submitting the visa application form, supporting documents and payment at VFS Canada; the latter allows you to submit everything and pay online, but the passport still needs to be given to VFS Canada for the Canada visa to be affixed on it.

 1) The Canadian Visa Forms and Fee

 Download the forms and document checklist from the VFS Canada website.
 Unlike most visa applications, the forms for a tourist visa to Canada are relatively short and few in number.
-The Canada visa fee for Indians is INR 4,000 for a single entry visa and INR 8,000 for a multiple entry visa) is now CAD 100 and the visa is valid for upto 10 years.
+As per the updated guidelines, Canada visa fee for Indians (both single entry and multiple entry visa) is now CAD 100 and the visa is valid for upto 10 years.

 However, the visitor form must be filled while you are connected to the Internet.
 It needs the latest version (11.0) of Adobe reader to be viewed and filled.
 The form can’t be signed electronically.
 Once you’ve completed the form, press Validate at the top of the form, which will generate barcodes at the end of the page.
 If you make any changes to the form before printing, make sure you validate it again.
 Print two copies of the form, and date and sign them.